weenhanceit/gaapi/README.md

 ```
 If no query is specified on the command line, `gaapi` tries to read the query from standard input.

 The VIEW_ID is what identifies the Google Analytics data (a view of a property).
-Log in to GA, select the account of interest, select Admin (the gear near the bottom left of the page), and select "View Settings" (on the right of the page)
+Log in to GA, select the account of interest, select Admin (the gear near the bottom left of the page), and select "View Settings" (on the right of the page).

 ## Options
 ```
     -a, --access-token TOKEN         An access token obtained from https://developers.google.com/oauthplayground.
         --csv                        Output result as a csv file.
     -c, --credentials CREDENTIALS    Location of the credentials file.
-Default: .
+Default: `.gaapi/ga-api-key`.
     -d, --debug                      Print debugging information.
     -e, --end-date END_DATE          Report including END_DATE.
     -n, --dry-run                    Don't actually send the query to Google.